MarioDoncel/MaratonaDiscover/readme.md

    ```
 2. Open index.html with live server

+or

-or open it on the link bellow
+1. Open it on the link bellow

   <a href="https://mariodoncel.github.io/MaratonaDiscover/"> DEV.FINANCE$</a>

 <p align="right">(<a href="#top">back to top</a>)</p>